Career Services Job Assistance Program

 Thanks to our on-the-job training approach, many of our students easily find paid employment in radio upon graduation, and sometimes get hired even before graduation.
 However, the job market is not always immediately open at the stations where we place our students, and some of them need additional assistance in locating job openings.
 This is why we set our Career Services Job Assistance Program in place.

-For up to a full year after graduation, your Job Assistance Coordinator will contact radio broadcasting facilities and related businesses on your behalf, to help you form connections to the industry and get your foot in the door.
+For up to a full year after graduation, your Career Services Advisor will contact radio broadcasting facilities and related businesses on your behalf, to help you form connections to the industry and get your foot in the door.
 You supply the passion and determination; we provide helpful instruction and connections, all geared toward positioning you as an employable working professional.

 - Prepare a 5-year plan.
 Spend time contemplating your career goals in the industry, and create short-term, medium and long-term goals.